Hrushi20/WasmEdge-FFMPEG/README.md

 1. [WasmEdge-FFMPEG](https://github.com/Hrushi20/WasmEdge-FFMPEG)
 <br> Contains Ffmpeg Plugin that acts as a bridge between WasmEdge and Ffmpeg C API.

-2. [ffmpeg-rust](https://github.com/Hrushi20/ffmpeg-rust)<br> Uses the WasmEdgeFfmpeg plugin built in `WasmEdge-FFMPEG` and executes Ffmpeg C API functions.
+2. [ffmpeg-rust](https://github.com/Hrushi20/ffmpeg-rust)<br> Uses the WasmEdgeFfmpeg Plugin and executes Ffmpeg C API functions.

 The Ffmpeg plugin is compiled into a shared library and can then be used in wasmedge runtime.

-The plugin uses two functions from FFMPEG C API ([libavformat/avformat.h](https://github.com/FFmpeg/FFmpeg/blob/master/libavformat/avformat.h))
+The plugin contains few `libavcodec/avcodec.h`` functions from FFMPEG C API ([libavformat/avformat.h](https://github.com/FFmpeg/FFmpeg/blob/master/libavcodec/avcodec.h))
-- avformat_open_input
-- av_dump_format
+The test uses these functions to convert a YUV420P video into grayscale image frames.

-Follow the below steps to compile and build ffmpeg shared library.
+Follow the below steps to compile and build Ffmpeg shared library.

 ### 1. Install the dependencies-<br>